boxiangliu/hcasmc_eqtl/README.txt

 One of the top sIntrons for the SMAD3 loci is de novo.
 We visualized the loci by displaying RNAseq coverage summed across all samples on UCSC browser (figures/160629/smad3_loci_denovo_intron_RNAseq_coverage.png).
 The de novo intron is supported by some, but not much, RNAseq coverage.
 One sample, 1020301, does not show coverage in support of the de novo intron.
 One could suspect that this sample possesses a variant that favors against this intron.

+#### 2D visualization (MDS, t-SNE)
+#### 160603 MDS
+TBA

+#### 160729 t-SNE
+t-SNE is a low-dimensional visualization method that preserves the distance of closely related points.

+# combine_and_filter_rpkm.R
+Genes were filtered with RPKM value > 0.1 in at least 80% of the samples.
+Genes that passes the filter are log transformed after an offset of 1.
+This resulted in gene expression profiles from a total of 16,383 genes.
+# tsne.2.R
+The mean of each gene are normalized to zero.
+We performed the Barnes-Hut version of t-SNE using a perplexity of 30 (default) and no preprocessing with PCA.
+The optimization procedure of t-SNE does not guarantee the that the final 2D visualization represent the global optimum.
+Therefore, we performed 1000 iterations and present the one with the lowest cost function.
+In this 2D visualization, HCP and HCM (serum fed and serum starved) overlaps each other.
+They are surrounded by fibroblast, heart, artery, stomach, pancreas, and muscle. (figures/160729/tsne.seed.25.pdf)

 #### HCASMC specific genes
 #### 160715